 OR...on either the PLAN or PSAT tests in the content area of the college course in which they want to enroll (applies to incoming Sophomores or Juniors; see guidance counselor for cut scores).

 - OR...approval by a counselor.

 2. AND...Have exhausted all of the offerings available in this content area offered at the High School (i.e., AP courses)

 3. AND...Meet any enrollment requirements of the college or university in which they are enrolling

 The parent and student must:

-4. Agree to pay any additional tuition fees due to the enrolling institution beyond what the district agrees to pay.
+4. Agree to pay any additional tuition, fees, and other related expenses, due to the enrolling institution beyond what the district agrees to pay.
 Please note: The district will only pay the tuition charges as stipulated in board policy in italics and quoted here: “Upon receipt of a bill from the postsecondary institution itemizing the charges for a student’s participation in a particular course, the District shall either pay the bill or the prorated percentage of the State portion of the foundation allowance for that student, whichever is lower.”

 See your counselor for current year foundation allowance.
+For the 2021-22 school year, the maximum amount allowed for all expenses excluding transportation related to the course is $684.50.
 If charges exceed such payment the student and his/her parents are responsible for the remaining charges.

 Dual Enrollment Application

 Dual Enrollment Application - Please complete a Dual Enrollment Application for each postsecondary course to be taken during high school.